Key Takeaways

 - Total monthly carrying cost: ~$2,514

-At $2,514 per month, a 3-month traditional sale costs you $7,542 in carrying costs alone — before agent commissions (typically 5-6% of the sale price), repairs, staging, and the potential price reductions that come when a listing sits too long.
-In a flat or declining market, every additional month on market means your home may be worth less than when you listed it.
+At $2,514 per month, a 3-month traditional sale costs you $7,542 in carrying costs alone, before agent commissions (typically 5 to 6% of the sale price), repairs, staging, and the potential price reductions that come when a listing sits too long.
+In a declining market, every additional month on market means your home may be worth less than when you listed it.

-Three months on the traditional market costs approximately $7,542 in carrying costs — plus the risk of further price softening eroding your equity.
-A cash marketplace sale that closes in 7-14 days eliminates this risk entirely.
+Three months on the traditional market costs approximately $7,542 in carrying costs, plus the risk of further price softening eroding your equity.
+A cash sale that closes in 7 to 14 days can eliminate most of that exposure.
 When the market is not moving in your favor, speed and certainty have real financial value.

 The Military Economy Advantage

-Joint Base San Antonio is not just a military installation — it is the largest economic engine in the metro.
-JBSA encompasses Fort Sam Houston, Lackland AFB, and Randolph AFB, and its combined economic impact is staggering: approximately $41 billion annually flowing into the San Antonio economy.
+Joint Base San Antonio is the largest economic engine in the metro.
+JBSA encompasses Fort Sam Houston, Lackland AFB, and Randolph AFB, and its combined economic impact is approximately $41 billion annually flowing into the San Antonio economy.
 More than 80,000 military and civilian personnel are employed across the base's installations.

-This military presence creates a housing dynamic that is unique among major Texas metros.
-The constant cycle of Permanent Change of Station (PCS) moves means there is always a pipeline of incoming service members who need to buy or rent — and outgoing members who need to sell.
+This military presence creates a housing dynamic unique among major Texas metros.
+The constant cycle of Permanent Change of Station (PCS) moves means there is always a pipeline of incoming service members who need to buy or rent, and outgoing members who need to sell.
 This turnover generates consistent transaction volume regardless of what the broader market is doing.

 The recession-resistance of this military floor is proven.
 During the 2008 financial crisis, when metros across the country saw home prices drop 20-40%, San Antonio prices declined only 3-5%.
 The military demand held.
 Cyber Command and NSA operations at JBSA are expanding, which means this economic anchor is getting stronger, not weaker.